s527356/School-W06/README.md

 Run npm install to install all the dependencies in the package.json file.

 Run node server.js to start the server.
-(Hit CMD-C to stop.)
+(Hit CTRL-C to stop.)

 ```
 > npm install